-- There is no Continuous Mode, when device is configured to use the RS-485 interface standard. - 2.
-The Multipoint Address will be included in the transmission data if RS-485 standard has been selected in menu items. - 3.
-Transmit time is available only when device has configured for Continuous Mode and RS-232 Standard. - 4.
-If the meter is in point-to-point Continuous Mode, it ignores any transmitted commands except Ctrl S, which will stop transmission.
+- There is no Continuous Mode, when the device is configured to use the RS-485 interface standard. - 2.
+The Multipoint Address will be included in the transmission data if RS-485 standard has been selected in the menu items. - Transmit time is available only when the device has been configured for Continuous Mode and RS-232 Standard. - 4.
+If the meter is in point-to-point Continuous Mode, it ignores any transmitted commands except Crtl S, which will stop transmission.